szmiteek/voteAppBE/README.md

 ## Notes

 - The project uses an **H2 in-memory database** by default.
 No external DB setup is needed for development.
-- You can test the API endpoints using Postman, cURL, or by connecting the frontend application.
+- You can test the API endpoints using Postman or by connecting the frontend application.
 - For any changes in dependencies, rebuild the project using `mvn clean install`.